Whitefield Square

 There's more to Whitefield Square than meets the eye.
 The First Congregational Church, an important landmark in Savannah's African-American history, stands proudly on the northwest corner.

-The ground beneath your feet holds significant history too - the site once served as a burial ground for African Americans, including slaves, making it one of the largest un-exhumed slave burial grounds in Savannah.
+The ground beneath your feet holds significant history too.
+The original cemetery was established in 1805, initially covering only the northern end of what is now the square and surrounding blocks, before being expanded in 1812 and again in 1818 to eventually encompass the square's southern end as well.
+The site was officially closed in 1844 - several years before the square was laid out - but it served as a burial ground for African Americans, including enslaved people, making it one of the largest un-exhumed slave burial grounds in Savannah.
 Notable figures such as Andrew Bryan, founder of the First African Baptist Church, and Henry Cunningham, minister of the Second African Baptist Church, were laid to rest here.

 Taking a Breather